screeps/docs/api/source/Market.md

     <li>
         <div class="api-arg-title">roomName (optional)</div>
         <div class="api-arg-type">string</div>
         <div class="api-arg-desc">The room where your order will be created.
 You must have your own Terminal structure in this room, otherwise the created order will be temporary inactive.
-This argument is not used when <code>resourceType</code> equals to <code>SUBSCRIPTION_TOKEN</code>.</div>
+This argument is not used when <code>resourceType</code> is one of account-bound resources (See <code>INTERSHARD_RESOURCES</code> constant).</div>
     </li>
 </ul>
 {% endapi_method_params %}